xonixx/xonixx.github.io/awk_tech_notes.md

 All these nuances require pretty ad-hoc parsing for built-in functions.
 This is why they are part of grammar.
 If we take the `getline` keyword, it's not even a function, but rather a very versatile [syntax construct](https://www.gnu.org/software/gawk/manual/html_node/Getline.html).

-Overall, I noticed that many _old_ programming languages have very ad-hoc syntax, and so parsing.

-I think, partially, because they wanted to make the programming language very flexible (PL/1, Ada, C, AWK, shell)

-Partially, because some languages tried to be as close to human language as possible (SQL, or even COBOL -- almost every language feature in them is a separate syntax construct).

-Maybe, because parsing theory was not that strong yet.
-So it was common to write ad-hoc parsers instead of using something like lex + yacc.

-Nowadays, programming languages tend to have [much more regular syntax](https://softwareengineering.stackexchange.com/questions/316217/why-does-the-type-go-after-the-variable-name-in-modern-programming-languages).
-The most prominent example in this regard can be Go.

 ### ERE vs DIV lexing ambiguity

 AWK ad-hoc syntax, optimized for succinct code, has some [inherent ambiguities](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/awk.html#:~:text=There%20is%20a%20lexical%20ambiguity%20between%20the%20token) in its grammar.